Can I protect my home from care fees?

 However, the cost of care can be a major concern, and many people are worried about having to sell their home to pay for it.

-Here’s what you need to know about care costs, and what the state can and can’t require you to do in order to cover them.
+Here’s what you need to know about care costs, and what the state can and can’t require you to do to cover them.

 Do I have to pay for my own care in later life?